 The timeless elegance and classic experience of the American Bar at the Savoy Hotel in London, England – Britain’s oldest surviving cocktail bar

-A day in London on a recent trip to England included a special experience – a drink at the iconic, art deco American Bar at the Savoy Hotel.
+A day trip into London on one of my vacations in England included a special experience – a drink at the iconic, art deco American Bar at the Savoy Hotel.
 The American Bar is Britain’s oldest surviving cocktail bar.
 Serving “American-style” drinks, it first opened in 1893.
-This unique and notable bar was voted the World’s Best Bar at the World’s 50 Best Bars in 2017 and World’s Best Bar at Tales of the Cocktail in 2018.
+This unique and notable bar was voted the World’s Best Bar at the World’s 50 Best Bars in 2017 and World’s Best International Hotel Bar and Best International Bar Team at Tales of the Cocktail in 2018.
 With its elegant styling and white-jacketed waiters, the American Bar is a sophisticated step back in time.

 I ordered Cocktail #4 No Makeup, a tribute to the life of Aretha Franklin.
 The song I Say A Little Prayer For You inspired the drink, made with vodka, coconut wine, martini bitters, supasawa, spiced pineapple syrup, and champagne.
 It came in a lovely glass with gold leaf floating on top of the drink.
 A tray of olives, rice crackers, and cashews, which our attentive waiter readily refilled, accompanied our drinks.